NFA, in Restrospect

 On May 31, 1985, Executive Order No. 1028 was issued and provided for the deregulation of NFA’s non-grains marketing activities.
 This resulted in the termination of NFA’s non-grains trading activities and the return of feedgrains and wheat importation to the private sector as well as the lifting of price controls/ceilings on rice and corn.
 As such, at the end of 1986, all the Kadiwa Stores had been devolved to the private sector and /or closed.

-Today, the National Food Authority is vested the functions of ensuring the food security of the country and the stability of supply and price of the staple grain-rice.
-It performs these functions through various activities and strategies, which include procurement of paddy from individual bonafide farmers and their organizations, buffer stocking, processing activities, dispersal of paddy and milled rice to strategic locations and distribution of the staple grain to various marketing outlets at appropriate times of the year.
+On May 5, 2014, Executive Order No. 165 reassigned the National Food Authority to the Office of the President.
+The NFA was vested the functions of ensuring the food security of the country and the stability of supply and price of the staple grain-rice.
+It performed these functions through various activities and strategies, which included procurement of paddy from individual bonafide farmers and their organizations, buffer stocking, processing activities, dispersal of paddy and milled rice to strategic locations, and distribution of the staple grain to various marketing outlets at appropriate times of the year.